benjones917/sppvmwareplugin/README.md

 # sppvmwareplugin

 * __Back end todo:__
-* Improve logging and exception handling
 * Controller and service methods needed:
-  * Method to build POST data for Folder/SLA associaton
-  * Method to associate VM with SLA (POST call all that's left)
-* Refactor so everything isn't in one service class (if need be)
+  * Restore VM
 * Determine if there is a better way than using search API to get VM by name (internal vSphere ID match with SPP?)
+* Improve logging and exception handling

 * __Front end todo:__
 * Seperate registration screen or dialog